 Procurement likely ranks up there on the list of most under-appreciated corporate functions.
-While at its basic element, it amounts to “purchasing,” the procurement specialist has to be a creative and shrewd thinker, able to anticipate the needs of their company and negotiate aggressively in the planning of resource provisioning.
+While at its basic element, it amounts to “purchasing,” the purchasing specialist has to be a creative and shrewd thinker, able to anticipate the needs of their company and negotiate aggressively in the planning of resource provisioning.

-Procurement specialists might deal with a range of different kinds of contracts and suppliers.
+Procurement managers might deal with a range of different kinds of contracts and suppliers.
 Supply chain scenarios can take the shape of basic provider agreements, performance-based providers, shared services models, and even equity partnerships.

 Contracts may take any of these forms and can be used for goods, services, or other resources.
 The vendor may be another business, a subsidiary company, or even a government department.
-Procurement specialist skills can be condensed to these key areas:
+Purchasing specialist skills can be condensed to these key areas:

 - Analysis – Knowing business objectives and requirements.